awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/4_Custom_Data_Collection_Module.md

 ---

 ### Example Module Explanation
 You can use this template to build your own data collection modules.
-In the next step we will be providing you with modules you can add to your main.yaml file.
-These are sets of Infrastructure as code that have all the resources you need and is easy to add to your main.yaml file.
+In the next step we will be providing you with modules you can add to your template.
+These are sets of Infrastructure as code that have all the resources you need and is easy to add to your template.

 1.  **Download CloudFormation template** by clicking [here.](/Cost/300_Optimization_Data_Collection/Code/lambda_s3_athen_cf_template.yaml) This will be the foundation of the rest of this section and can be reused to build out the modules.

 2. The first section we have **Parameters** which can be passed in from the main template.
 These are good for roles you will be using for reusable resources like the Amazon S3 Bucket or IAM Roles.
-There are also **Outputs** which  declares output values that you can import into other stacks in the main file.
+There are also **Outputs** which  declares output values that you can import into other stacks in the template.

 3. To collect the data we have a lambda function which uses a role to have permissions for the resources its going to be utilizing.
 By default the role can currently: